mtb3/django-vue-template/README.md

-# Django Vue Template ✌️ 🐍
+# Django Vue Template

 ![Vue Logo](/src/assets/logo-vue.png "Vue Logo")
 ![Django Logo](/src/assets/logo-django.png "Django Logo")

+Note: This is a fork of [gtalarico/django-vue-template])(https://github.com/gtalarico/django-vue-template) that uses npm instead of Yarn.

 This template is a minimal example for an application using Vue and Django.

-It's setup to have a clear separation: use Vue, Yarn, and Webpack to handle all frontend logic and assets bundling, and use Django with Django REST framework to manage a Data Models, Web API, and serve static files.
+It's setup to have a clear separation: use Vue, npm, and Webpack to handle all frontend logic and assets bundling, and use Django with Django REST framework to manage a Data Models, Web API, and serve static files.

 While it's possible to add endpoints to serve django-rendered html responses, the intention is to use Django primarily for the backend, and have view rendering and routing and handled by Vue + Vue Router as a Single Page Application (SPA).